calvin4370/olist-rfm-analysis/README.md

 - A vast majority of customers fall into low-frequency segments such as "Hibernating", "About to Sleep", and "Promising", which indicates a highly transactional customer base driven primarily by one-time purchases.
 - Higher value segments ("Loyal Customers" and "Champions"), represent a very small proportion of the customer base but exhibit significantly higher purchase frequency and recency.
 - Low-frequency segments produce the vast majority of revenue, suggesting that improving customer retention could be key to increasing revenue.
+- Pareto analysis shows that revenue is not highly concentrated, with approximately **45% of customers generating 80% of total revenue**, which supports the fact that the Olist marketplace is made up primarily of one-time buyers compared to loyal repeat customers.

 ## Dashboard
 This Tableau dashboard visualises the distribution of customers across RFM segments and compares recency, frequency, and monetary behaviour between high-value and low-value customer groups.